PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 When you have a deep chain of functions, and you know that none of the functions in the middle are going to be able to handle an exception, it can save a significant amount of complexity, and time, to take the short cut of using an exception for flow control.

+One reasonable example is [here](https://blog.jooq.org/2013/04/28/rare-uses-of-a-controlflowexception/).
+Although it would be possible to rewrite that code to not use an exception, that would also involve making the code more complex, and having to write significantly more tests, than using an exception as a global 'goto'.

 ## Further reading

 [Exception-Handling Antipatterns](/java_exception_antipatterns) by Tim McCune.